Yhzan95/Left4Dead2_External/README.md

 Note: Make sure the game is running in Windowed or Borderless Windowed mode so the overlay can be displayed correctly.
 ```
 ## ⚖️ Disclaimer
-> ⚠️ **Disclaimer:** This project is intended for educational and research purposes only.
+> ⚠️ This project is intended for educational and research purposes only.
 Do **not** use it on VAC-secured or official servers, as doing so may result in a permanent ban.

 ## 🙇 Acknowledgements
 - [OsImgui By Tkazer](https://github.com/TKazer/OS-ImGui)